CodeYourFuture/curriculum/org-cyf/content/how-our-curriculum-works/sprints/self-evaluate/prep/index.md

 +++
 title = 'prep'
-description = 'Note the general topic' layout = 'prep' emoji= '🧑🏾‍💻' menu_level = ['sprint']
+description = 'How do we build a community of self evaluators?' layout = 'prep' emoji= '🧑🏾‍💻' menu_level = ['sprint']